jjmcnelis/ornldaac_icartt_to_netcdf/README.md

 * `VARIABLES`: *references/actamerica/VARIABLES_B200.csv*

-Variable table maps the input ICARTT variable names (`ICARTT_NAME`) to the output netCDF variable names (`NETCDF_NAME`) and, most importantly, to the JSON reference file (`VARIABLE_MAP`).
+Variable table maps the input ICARTT variable names (`ICARTT_NAME`) to the output netCDF variable names (`OUTPUT_NAME`) and, most importantly, to the JSON reference file (`VARIABLE_MAP`).
 This table needs to be carefully maintained.
-The script loops over all of the variables in the ICARTT file, compares them against this table, and writes the data to the output netCDF using the `NETCDF_NAME`, and the dimensions/attributes given in the variable reference file (which are located here: *`references/actamerica/variables/[AIRCRAFT]/[VARIABLE].json`*).
+The script loops over all of the variables in the ICARTT file, compares them against this table, and writes the data to the output netCDF using the `OUTPUT_NAME`, and the dimensions/attributes given in the variable reference file (which are located here: *`references/actamerica/variables/[AIRCRAFT]/[VARIABLE].json`*).

 * `STRUCTURE`: *references/actamerica/STRUCTURE_B200.json*